Summer Camp Counselor

 - Training and setup days: Participate in two mandatory training and setup days in the days before camp starts

-- Camp cleanup: Participate in cleaning and packing up camp for an additional 5-10 hours, typically an extra 1-2 hours at the end of each day during the final week of camp.
-On the last day of camp all staff stay on site until cleanup is complete, which will be 6pm at the earliest
+- Camp cleanup: Participate in cleaning and packing up camp for an additional 1-5 hours in your last week of camp, typically some additional hours at the end of the day.
+On the last day of camp all staff stay on site until cleanup is complete, which could be up to 6pm at the earliest

 Position-Specific Hours Information:

-The camp day runs, on average, 8-9 hours for Team Leaders.
-Team Leaders typically work 7:45am-4:15pm, with some also working Extended Care hours until as late as 6pm
+The camp day runs, on average, 8 hours for Summer Camp Counselors.
+Summer Camp Counselors' typical schedule is from 7:45am-4:15pm, with some also working Extended Care hours until as late as 6pm.

 We are committed to competitively compensating staff.
 Regarding compensation:

-- Staff will be compensated at a different hourly rate (training rate) for 2-10 hours of online training to be completed before camp, and for 2 days on-site setup/training.
-Training and setup day hours will be compensated at a regular hourly rate of $10.50-13.00 per hour
+- Staff will be compensated at a different hourly rate (training rate) for 2-12 hours of online training to be completed before camp, and for 2 days on-site setup/training

 - Summer staff positions are temporary, seasonal positions and do not include health benefits or paid vacation time

 - Overtime will be paid at 1.5x the regular hourly rate in accordance with state and federal requirements

 - Payroll is processed weekly; payments will be issued and paystubs made available the Friday after each camp week

 - Free and/or significant camp discounts (exact details contingent on location)